hudsonhrh/decen.AI/README.md

 # Decen.AI

-Developing a fully open-source decentralized artificial intelligence system that is governed by the community.
+Developing a fully open-source Decentralized Artificial Intelligence (DAI) system that is governed by the community.
 This is a step-by-step guide on how we plan to achieve this, and we invite you to join us in this exciting journey.

 ## Phase 1: Building a Basic AI agent that interfaces with Blockchain